QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints/blueprints-yaml-structure.md

 :::tip note
 * You can specify only one of the parameters (```branch``` or ```commit``` or ```tag```).
 * If "tag" is provided, Torque will track the repo for newer tags.
 In other words, if a newer tag is found, then an "update" will be detected.
-* If "branch" without commit is provided, Torque will track the head of the branch.
+* If "branch" is provided, Torque will track the head of the branch.
 In other words, when new commits arrive, an "update" will be detected.
 * If "commit" is provided, Torque __will not__ track changes.
 :::